alexheinle/alexheinle-travelWebsite/pages/blog.md

 ---
 layout: blog
-title: The Blog
+title: Locations
 permalink: /blog
 section: blog
 intro_paragraph: >
-  This is the Blog index page, listing each post with an automatically generated post excerpt.
-It's a normal Jekyll page but uses the `_layouts/blog.html` template to output the blog's posts after the page content.
+  This is the Blog page, soon there will be a list of locations that I have visited along with a link that takes the user to another page.
+The next page will include pictures, travel tips, history of the location, and any other fun facts.
 ---